 top of page

-Find our more about our in-person and online Yoga offerings on our Classes & Events page.
+Find our more about these and other offerings on our Classes & Events page.

 Health & Wellness

 Learn how to support your health naturally!
 Plants have been used for centuries, in many cultures to promote good health in humans and animals.
-Herbal wellness consultations are available, both in person or online.
-For those looking to study Herbalism, ask about our courses and private coaching sessions for aspiring herbalists!
-Email us to request more information.
+Herbal wellness consultations with Diana are available, both in person or online.
+Please email Diana for more info.
+Check our Classes & Events page for herbal classes and wellness workshops.

 Meditation